D-zigi/NLP-AI/README.md

 # About Project
 This project consists of two separate parts: Gemini API apps, and own NLP model.
-The first part of this project was created for Gemini API competition.
-The idea of this part was to create Gemini API based on chat bot and other cusom usable advnaced and concentrated apps on specific tasks like web builder.
+The first part of this project was created for the Gemini API competition.
+The idea of this part was to create Gemini API based on chatbot and other custom usable advanced and concentrated apps on specific tasks like web builder.
 The whole project uses Flask.

 # Gemini API apps